The following guidelines provide a framework in which to interpret various legal issues that may arise.

 Host Family Legal Responsibility

-- Host families are NOT the legal guardians of the participants they host, nor are they legally responsible for their acts.
+- Host families are NOT the legal guardians of the participants they host, nor are they legally responsible for the participant's actions.

 - The host family-participant relationship is a "host-guest" relationship.
 This means that host families are expected to give due care to participants, but are not legally responsible for them.

-- Natural families always have the final say with respect to decisions affecting their children in terms of legal representation or lawsuits.
+- Sending parents always have the final say with respect to decisions affecting their children in terms of legal representation or lawsuits.

 - If schools or any other agencies require a parent or legal guardian signatures on any document, natural families must sign for the participant.
 Host families cannot sign any document as the legal guardian or parent of the participant.
 Any discussion about host family/participant responsibility beyond this guideline should be referred to the appropriate staff who can then refer it to the AFS lawyer as needed.
 For more information, see Activity Waivers.